 Project ID: 2015_022_VAR_01_Vardy

-Cognitive impairment is recognised by up to 70% of breast cancer survivors as a major side-effect of treatment that impairs function and quality of life, and for which there is no proven treatment for this impairment.
+Cognitive impairment is recognised by up to 70% of cancer survivors as a major side-effect of treatment that impairs function and quality of life, and for which there is no proven treatment.
 This research project will compare two treatments to determine which, if either, is more beneficial.

-Associate Professor Janette Vardy is a medical oncologist working as a clinician researcher at the Concord Clinical School, University of Sydney.
-She has established a Survivorship Clinical Service at Concord Cancer Centre, Concord Repatriation General Hospital.
-Associate Professor Vardy’s main areas of research are Psycho-Oncology, Quality of Life and Survivorship, with a particular interest in cognitive function and physical activity in cancer survivors.
+Professor Janette Vardy is a medical oncologist working as a clinician researcher at the Concord Clinical School, University of Sydney.
+She has established the Sydney Survivorship Centre at Concord Cancer Centre, Concord Repatriation General Hospital.
 Together with Dr Haryana Dhillon, she leads the Survivorship Research Group (SuRG), within the Centre for Medical Psychology & Evidence-based Decision-making, University of Sydney.
-Dr Haryana Dhillon is a behavioural scientist with research interests in cancer survivorship, particularly cognition after cancer, physical activity, sleep disturbances and health literacy.
-She co-leads the Survivorship Research Group (SuRG), Centre for Medical Psychology and Evidence-based Decision-making, University of Sydney.

 Who is eligible?

-This project is looking for women in the greater Sydney region who:
+This project is looking for cancer survivors in the greater Sydney region who:

-- Have completed chemotherapy for early (Stage I, II or III) breast cancer at least 6 months ago and whose cancer has not spread outside of the breast and lymph nodes
+- Have completed chemotherapy for early (Stage I, II or III) cancer at least 6 months ago and whose cancer has not spread outside of the primary site and lymph node

-- Are currently free of breast cancer and able to speak and read English
+- Are currently free of cancer and able to speak and read English

 - Have noticed changes in their memory, concentration and thinking since diagnosis and treatment